aviatorpranoy/aviatorpranoy.github.io/README.md

 This is Pranoy Ray's Portfolio website, based on the Echoes theme.
+You can contact him at aviatorpranoy@gmail.com

+Design Details:
 Echoes is a free template created by Nicola Tolin

 www.nicolatolin.com